PanosEconomou/notes/Categories/Modular_Tensor_Categories.md

 Using a ribbon category we have already imparted so many niceness conditions.
 Yet, the data of a Rational CFT give us even more nice stuff!
 The final nail in the coffin is called *modularity* and it is in some sense a finiteness condition.
 Here is how to think about it.

+We start with an amazing thing, the **linking S-matrix**.
+This object